chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 image: "Chat.png"
 ---

-## My motiviation behind these experiments
+## My motivation behind these experiments
-I was curious about the hype around GenAI so I wanted to play with the technology firsthand.
-Here are a few examples of what I created.
-Each of these applications was built with the assistance of GPT or Github Copilot.
+I was interested in how much I could build and learn with the assistance of an LLM and pure prompting.
+Each of these applications was built with the assistance of GPT.

 ## Learn that Law: An Example of Retrieval Augmentation Generation
-My first project was to build a simple [RAG](https://stackoverflow.blog/2023/10/18/retrieval-augmented-generation-keeping-llms-relevant-and-current/) which enable users to query an external data source with natural language.
+My first project was to build a simple [RAG](https://stackoverflow.blog/2023/10/18/retrieval-augmented-generation-keeping-llms-relevant-and-current/) which enables users to query an external data source with natural language.
 At the time, OpenAI did not have the ability to store "knowledge" as it does now with custom GPTs, so if the text could not fit within OpenAI's context window, one had to use its embeddings API to store it in a external vector database.
 The external data source I was interested in querying was the law [SB9](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=202120220SB9), a recently introduced law that was not present in the training dataset of GPT (at the time)

 Here what my simple app does:
 - The external document (in this case SB9) is read, processed, and split into sections.